Printing carborundum plates in relief and intaglio

 Print your carborundum plate in relief

-Ink up a roller – not too much ink – and just roll With relief inking the rough areas print light and the smooth areas print dark.
+Ink up a roller – not too much ink – and just roll.
+With relief inking the rough areas print light and the smooth areas print dark.

 I printed the plates on damp paper in an etching press.